dariocc/fenixlib/README.md

 [DIV](http://div-arena.co.uk/) native graphic, graphic collections, fonts and palette formats.

-The following example snippet shows how easy is to manipulate Fpg files:
+The following snippet shows how easy is to open a Fpg file, print the codes and description of every map, change the description of map with code 10 and save the changes in a new file.
 ```csharp
 using FenixLib.Core;
 using FenixLib.IO;